 David Walker (1934–2008) was a prominent English theatre designer perhaps most celebrated for his work in ballet.
 For The Royal Ballet he created designs for Frederick Ashton's The Dream (1964, costumes; 1986, costumes and sets) and Cinderella (1965, costumes; 1987, costumes and sets), The Sleeping Beauty (1977) and Konservatoriet (1982).
-He also worked extensively in opera, and for Covent Garden Opera Company (later The Royal Opera) created costume designs for John Copley's productions of Suor Angelica (1965), Così fan tutte (1968) and Semele (1982) and Peter Wood's production of Don Giovanni (1981).
+He also worked extensively in opera, and for Covent Garden Opera Company (later The Royal Opera) created costume designs for Suor Angelica (1965), Così fan tutte (1968) and Semele (1982), directed by John Copley, and Don Giovanni (1981), directed by Peter Wood.

 Walker also worked in film and television, where his credits included The Corn is Green (1979) and Hamlet (1971, Emmy Award).